cagarweyne/html-css-files/11_basic-selectors.md

 }
 ```

-Changes the visited links color to lightblue
+/*Changes the visited links color to lightblue*/
 ```css
 a:visited {
 color: lightblue;
 }
 ```
-Hover styles for links
+/*Hover styles for links*/
 ```css
 a:hover {
 background-color: forestgreen;